-We are a global technology company providing software and cloud solutions in the areas of simulation, data analytics, and high-performance computing.
+We are a global technology company providing software and cloud solutions in the areas of product development, high performance computing, and data analytics.
 We enable organizations across broad industry segments to compete more effectively in a connected world while creating a more sustainable future.